 NMN, or Nicotinamide mononucleotide, acts as a promoter for NAD within the body and can help to “rejuvenate cells” and “augment the body’s ability to perform DNA repair” in a positive way.
 (5).
 NMN has been exhibited to be “effective at ameliorating age-associated metabolic disorders and slowing the progression of a multitude of age-associated physiological phenotypes” (4), which is thanks in large part to the restored NAD+ levels that result from NMN supplementation.
+Is NAD and NMN the same?
 Not only is NMN more readily available for uptake within the system, the process through which it works is fast-acting, with a study showing that after NMN supplementation, it was converted to NAD within 15 minutes, and showed marked increases in NAD levels for over 60 minutes (3).
 The benefits of NMN supplementation are a part of the waterfall effect discussed previously in the benefits of NAD; essentially, NMN acts to help maintain cellular homeostasis and reduce the damage on cells that is often seen with aging.
 It benefits multiple different cells through multiple different tissues and almost all organs, from reducing fatty liver, to helping with type 2 diabetes in the pancreas, to protecting the heart from ischemic injury (2).

 How do you get NMN naturally?

 Similarly to NAD supplementation and how to get it, there is not much research published yet concerning the natural sources of these nucleotides.
 However, just like NAD, it stands to reason that maintaining a diet with high levels of vitamin B3 and amino acids like tryptophan and ascorbic acid, all of who play a part in the synthesis of NAD and NMN, will help a person achieve an elevated level of these molecules within their system.
-As far as safety for supplementation is concerned, in a study done on 10 healthy male subjects, NMN caused no significant symptoms with supplementation and, unlike niacin, did not cause facial flushing or nausea of any kind.
+As far as safety for supplementation is concerned, in a study done on 10 healthy male subjects, NMN supplement caused no significant symptoms with supplementation and, unlike niacin, did not cause facial flushing or nausea of any kind.
 The newness of this field of research, and therefore the lack of supporting evidence, makes it hard to guess at dosing for supplementation, but in the same study done on these men, up to 500 mg were used per person with little to no ill-effects (1).

 As the quest for the newest and best solution to the ever-present problem of aging continues, science follows suit, providing us with multitudes of pathways to potentially adjust our own aging process.
 NAD and its subsequent loss as we age is certainly a newer player in the field of anti-aging, but when you take a step back and look at how deeply intertwined this nucleotide and it’s precursors are in almost all of our biological functions, it makes sense to think that simply supplementing NAD or NMN to help replenish the levels we lose as we age would prove to be effective in helping not only fight the diseases that often come with age, but also fight aging itself.